Falling in Reverse: Just Like You and departure of Jacky Vincent (2014–2016)

 In an interview with MTV, Radke stated that the next album would be nothing like the single Alone from Fashionably Late as it has no raps throughout the album; he stated that it is heavier and will contain more screams, moving his passion for rapping into his solo career.
 Radke explained in another interview that the third album will be more like a "sequel" to the Escape the Fate album Dying Is Your Latest Fashion and is aimed to be nostalgic to people who were fans of the band since then.

 In August it was announced that the band will be supporting Black Veil Brides on their headline tour across America throughout October and November dubbed "The Black Mass" and will also be supported by Set It Off and Drama Club.
 On October 6, 2014, a month before the Black Mass tour started, it was announced that Max Green had left the band due to personal issues unrelated to the band.
 The departure was amicable.

-On December 15, 2014, the first single from the band's third album, Just Like You, titled "God, If You Are Above..." was released.
-On January 13, 2015, the group released its second single "Guillotine IV (The Final Chapter)" from the album.
-Just Like You was released on February 24.
 In February 2015, touring bassist Jonathan Wolfe was replaced by the official new member, and former Black Tide bassist, Zakk Sandler.
-"Stay Away", another single off of Just Like You, premiered on the BBC Radio1 Rock Show on February 15.
-The group premiered its new single, Sexy Drug, via Alternative Press the next day.

-On February 17, 2015, a full album stream of Just Like You was released, a week before the scheduled release of the album.
-On February 24, 2015, Just Like You was released as planned, along with a music video for the song Just Like You.

 On March 16, 2015, Falling in Reverse announced a US tour called Ronnie Radke's Three-Ring Circus.
 The tour had three acts; a performance by opening band Ghost Town, then Falling in Reverse performing the entire Dying Is Your Latest Fashion album from Radke's days in Escape the Fate, followed by Falling in Reverse performing original songs.
 The tour lasted from April 24 to June 6.

 On October 30, 2015, lead guitarist Jacky Vincent left the band on good terms before the band's fall tour with Attila, Metro Station and Assuming We Survive to focus on his solo career.
 On November 4, 2015, Christian Thompson confirmed himself as the new lead guitarist of the band.
 The video for the single Chemical Prisoner was released on January 27, 2016.
 The single performed moderately well on UK rock radio.